-52 The Project’s organizational structure is complex, characterized by multiple tiers and lines of responsibility.
-The efficiency of the project’s management was impeded by frequent turnovers of project and government staff.
+52 The efficiency of the project’s management was impeded by frequent turnovers of project and government staff.
 Most detrimental to the project’s progress were the high turnovers in incumbents of the Project Manager’s position.
 There were four persons who filled and vacated the position in the course of the project’s three-year implementation period.

-53 The high turnover of project staff is caused by absence of local professional expertise in the Papua region.
-Most of the project staff had to be brought in from outside the region, and were ultimately difficult to retain.
-The remoteness and seclusion of the project’s work area and absence of simple entertainment venues made the living environment difficult to tolerate.
+53 The high turnover of project staff is mainly caused by shortage of local professional expertise in the Papua region.
+Most of the project staff had to be brought in from outside the region, and they were ultimately difficult to retain.
+The remoteness and seclusion of the project’s work area and absence of simple venues of entertainment made the living environment difficult to tolerate.
 Yet despite these obvious causes of high staff turnover, no incentives to remain in Papua and West Papua were offered to prospective project personnel.
 The Project Managers were initially based in the Jakarta PMU, managing the project by remote sensing.
 In Mid-2013, the position was moved to Jayapura.
 The proximity of the Project Manager’s presence to locations of the project’s activities now enables the incumbent to better supervise project operations and enhance interactions with the project’s stakeholders.

 54 Coordination of activities among the project’s implementing partners was well conducted, especially between the project and government institutions at national and provincial levels.
 Coordination among the project, district and sub-district government agencies was, however, weaker than what was required for efficient project implementation as well as what was desired by district functionaries.
 The project placed greater emphasis on fostering collaboration with national and provincial level government institutions, while district level functionaries were engaged either through provincial authorities or through junior level District Project Assistants (DPAs).